8. Capacitor Discharge Bonder (2026)

 The NMOSFETs are each separately driven by a Microchip (formerly Telcom) TC4422 9Apk fast MOSFET driver.
 DeepSeek recommended the drivers be decoupled with ceramic X7R 100nF and 10µF:

-The TC4422s are powered from the Manson EP-613 12V supply.
-I added two 10µF MLCs in parallel where the 12V enters the board, ensuring low ESR fast current pulse decoupling.
+After the fuse I added two 10µF MLCs in parallel, ensuring low ESR fast current pulse decoupling.

 The TC4422 datasheet recommends decoupling with 1.0µF for each 1000pF of load capacitance.

+IRLB3813 input capacitance = 8420pF.
 Required Bulk Capacitance = (8420pF / 1000pF) x 1.0µF = 8.42µF.

 Gate Driver ICs: 2 x TC4422, 9A peak, fast low side MOSFET drivers.